Senran Kagura: Senran Kagura: Bon Appétit! (2014)

-Senran Kagura: Reflexions
+Senran Kagura: Reflexions (2017)

 A spin-off title for the Nintendo Switch, an ecchi dating sim game called Shinobi Refle: Senran Kagura (シノビリフレ -SENRAN KAGURA-, Shinobi rifure -SENRAN KAGURA-) was released in Japan on November 23, 2017.
 The game takes advantage of the Joy-Con's "HD Rumble" feature, allowing players to receive feedback from jiggle physics.
 It was published by Xseed Games on the European and North American eShop under the title Senran Kagura: Reflexions on September 13, 2018.

-Shinobi Master Senran Kagura: New Link
+Shinobi Master Senran Kagura: New Link (2017)

-Shinobi Master Senran Kagura: New Link is a mobile game for iOS and Android smartphones devices in Japan.
-New Link also guest-starring characters from other series, such as Dead or Alive (in addition of Kasumi and Tamaki), Ikki Tousen (in addition of Cho’un Shinryu), SNK series (Mai Shiranui, Athena Asamiya, Leona Heidern and Kula Diamond), Queen's Blade (Leina, Airi, Elina, Tomoe and Shizuka), High School DxD (Rias Gremory, Akeno Himejima, Koneko Toujou, Rossweisse and Raynare) and Hyakka Ryōran: Samurai Girls (Jūbei Yagyū and Kanetsugu Naoe).
+Shinobi Master Senran Kagura: New Link was a mobile game for iOS and Android smartphones devices in Japan.
+It was released on November 29, 2017 before its server ends in May 31, 2025.
+New Link also includes guest-starring characters from other series, such as Dead or Alive (in addition of Kasumi and Tamaki), Ikki Tousen (in addition of Cho’un Shinryu and Shōkyō/Sonken Chūbou), SNK series (Mai Shiranui, Athena Asamiya, Leona Heidern and Kula Diamond), Queen's Blade (Leina Vance, Airi, Elina Vance, Tomoe, Shizuka and Alleyne), High School DxD (Rias Gremory, Akeno Himejima, Koneko Toujou, Rossweisse, Xenovia Quarta, Irina Shidou, and Asia Argento), Hyakka Ryōran: Samurai Girls (Jūbei Yagyū, Kanetsugu Naoe, Sen Tokugawa and Yukimura Sanada), To Love Ru (Lala Satalin Deviluke, Golden Darkness, Momo Belia Deviluke, Yui Kotegawa, Mea and Haruna Sairenji), DanMachi (Hestia, Ais Wallenstein & Ryū Lion) and Neptunia series (Purple Heart and White Heart).
 It was created by GigaMedia.

-Senran Kagura Burst Re:Newal
+Senran Kagura Burst Re:Newal (2018)

 Senran Kagura Burst Re:Newal is a remake of the first game in the series in the same gameplay style as Shinovi Versus and Estival Versus.